gwlucastrig/gridfour/README.md

 The algorithms used in G93 have been around for a long time.
 They were originally developed for a project named Gem93 that was completed in 1993 (we've named our file format "G93" in its honor).
-Gem93 included a number of tools for working with raster data, amoung them a data compression technique inspired by the work of Kidner and Smith (1992).
+Gem93 included a number of tools for working with raster data, among them a data compression technique inspired by the work of Kidner and Smith (1992).

 Of course, the state of the art has advanced quite a bit since 1993.
 And although